-It was about 9 or 10pm, and I said, “You mean right now?”
+I said, “You mean right now?”
+It was 9 or 10pm.

+Now these are tight, winding streets.
+So as I was going up, I kept asking people, “Is there a guy living nearby called Pax?”
 A lady said, “Do you want the poet?”
-She gave me better directions and I found the house.
+She gave me better directions, and I found the house.
 I knocked, but nobody answered.
 I was thinking maybe it was a made-up story, who knows?
 And I started to walk away when I heard a voice, “Who are you?”

 “My name’s Steve.”

-“Are you a reporter
+“Are you a reporter?”